Gov. Kevin Stitt returns from economic trip to Qatar

 The same fund has been used in the past for economic development trips.

-Stitt met with Qatar officials and the U.S. Ambassador to Qatar Timmy T. Davis at the U.S. Embassy in Doha.
-He also visited Al Udeid Air Base, which houses the U.S. Air Force among other foreign forces, Vesper said.
+Stitt met with Qatar officials and U.S. Ambassador to Qatar Timmy T. Davis at the U.S. Embassy in Doha.
+He also visited Al Udeid Air Base, which houses U.S. Air Force service members and other foreign forces, Vesper said.